Celebrating Seniors – Dolores Hart is 78, Part 2

 During the filming of Sail a Crooked Ship, Dolores Hart was invited to lunch by her boss, producer Hal Wallis, and gifted before it with a silver mink coat she’d worn in the film and had hinted she’d like to have.
 In her autobiography, she recalls showing up for the lunch wearing the mink coat, to find “Mr. Wallis at the head of a long table of company men I didn’t know, and no other women.
 My boss introduced me as his new start and then suggestively added, “She’s the first one who got the mink and didn’t.”
 The guys howled.
 I thought I would die.
 Mr. W. looked pleased as punch.
 He got his laugh from the men and the mortified blush from me…But it cost him sixty-five hundred bucks to do it.“

-Dolores Hart co-starred with actors Stephen Boyd and Donald Pleasence in the World War II drama Lisa (The Inspector) (1962).
+Dolores Hart co-starred with actors Stephen Boyd and Donald Pleasence in the World War II drama Lisa (aka The Inspector) (1962).
 In Lisa, Hart plays a Auschwitz survivor trailed by ex-Nazi’s; Boyd is a Dutch policeman that helps her.
 While Lisa was filming on location in London, Hart was arrested one night in London when she got locked out of her apartment after a long day of shooting and was taken for a vagrant; she was quickly released but her arrest made the newspapers.
 A friendship began off set between Dolores Hart and co-star Stephen Boyd, whom she had met previously when filming the live Playhouse 90 episode; they had supper almost every night and discussed religion and their lives.
+Below, a movie clip from Lisa that features Dolores Hart and Stephen Boyd.

 In her autobiography, Dolores Hart says she was attracted to Stephen Boyd and invited him into her apartment for the first time one evening when he escorted her home.
 Boyd’s response was to kiss her on the forehead and say yes he’d like to come in, but “You’re marked.
 Don’t you know that?”
 Hart was upset at his refusal, but his words struck a chord within her.
 Stephen Boyd would later become a Scientologist; he was only 45 when he died from a heart attack in 1977.